-Facilities that completed a NOP for FY 2016 and plan to continue to participate in the IPFQR Program do not need to complete a NOP for FY 2017.
-The system will automatically update their NOP and populate the FY 2015 screen and annually thereafter.
+Facilities that completed an NOP and plan to continue to participate in the IPFQR Program do not need to complete an NOP for the following year.
+The system will automatically update their NOP and populate the screen with the next fiscal year and annually thereafter.
 To verify the NOP was updated, it is recommended that the facility log in to the NOP application.
 It is also recommended that facilities log in to the NOP application to update their facility contacts, since this information was not available if a facility completed the paper NOP form.